nickdesaulniers/nickdesaulniers.github.com/source/_posts/2015-05-25-interpreter-compiler-jit.markdown

-Wouldn't it be nice if there was a translation & execution technique that didn't force us to compile our code every time we changed it and wanted to run it, but also performance closer to that of compiled code?
+Wouldn't it be nice if there was a translation & execution technique that didn't force us to compile our code every time we changed it and wanted to run it, but also performed closer to that of compiled code?
 That's where a JIT compiler comes in!

 For the basics of JITing code, make sure you read [my previous article on the basics of JITing code in C](/blog/2013/04/03/basic-jit/).
 We're going to follow the same technique of